True Christian Heavy Metal!

 True Strength

 True Strength is a Christian heavy metal band from the United States of America.
-The line-up of True Strength consists of George Tsalikis (Lead Vocals), Ryan "The Archangel" Darnell (Rhythm Guitar, Bass, Acoustic Guitar, Piano), Takis Koroneos (Lead Guitar), Christopher Lee Alfano (Drums) and Carl "Boanerges" Borsick (Keyboards).
+The line-up of True Strength consists of Lukky N (Lead Vocals), Ryan "The Archangel" Darnell (Rhythm Guitar, Bass, Acoustic Guitar, Piano), Takis Koroneos (Lead Guitar), Christopher Lee Alfano (Drums) and Carl "Boanerges" Borsick (Keyboards).
 True Strength is currently signed with Roxx Records out of Hollywood, California.

 Formation